DUKKHA IN DEPTH

 The Fourth Truth is the Eightfold Path.
 This is a list of eight instructions.
 These instructions appear to have been generally well understood and accurately transmitted through the ages.

-However, there is an important divergence in translation of a central word, in the sixth instruction.
-This demonstrates vividly how variations would have occurred in preliterate times; and it demonstrates the need to always think originally and question the texts.
+However, for example in the sixth instruction, there is an vast divergence in translation of a central word,.
+This demonstrates vividly how variations would have occurred in preliterate times.

 In all translations of the Mahāsatipaṭṭhāna, the first of the eight instructions is specifically: "The Right Understanding of Dukkha".
 This understanding is central to Buddhism.